-Considering the composition of current IEs, potential opportunity areas for adding new IEs in order to best deliver on the Strategic Plan include: engaging regional entities, particularly from historically underrepresented regions, that have deeper local knowledge and relationships with communities, civil society, and governments, as well as potentially more efficient cost structures; attracting IEs with environmental and animal health expertise to increase operationalization of the One Health approach; mobilizing political will through regional and sub-regional entities that have such mandates or political affiliations.
+relationships with communities, civil society, and governments, as well as potentially more efficient cost structures; attracting additional IEs with environmental and animal health expertise to increase operationalization of the One Health approach; mobilizing political will through regional and sub-regional entities that have such mandates or political affiliations.
 These opportunity areas build on the criteria to qualify as IEs as outlined in the Accreditation Framework and will support the Pandemic Fund in driving greater impact.

-The Pandemic Fund will foster coordination and collaboration between itself and IEs, countries and regions, and other stakeholders, using approaches outlined in Section 4.2.
+The Pandemic Fund will foster coordination and collaboration with and among IEs, countries and regions, and other stakeholders, using approaches outlined in Section 4.2.
 It will continuously assess the performance and capacity of IEs throughout the project lifecycle to refine its IE engagement approach.

-4.2 Description of synergies with pandemic PPR funders
+4.2.
+Description of synergies with pandemic PPR funders